psychogun/psychogun.github.io/docs/linux/Stratum-1-NTP-Server-using-Raspberry-Pi.md

 There are a number of services that can decode and interpret the NMEA data coming from your Ultimate GPS hat, but the most popular by a fair measure is the open source `gpsd`.
 `gpsd` is a general-purpose daemon designed to interact with most types of GPS models using a wide variety of protocols.
 It is also capable of processing the PPS signals and sending timing information to `ntpd` via dedicated shared memory devices.
 One for pushing to `ntpd` absolute timestamp parsed from the NMEA messages (or supported equivalent), another for PPS timing data.

+ntpd will see them as two different SHM devices (Shared Host Memory).

 For more information about NMEA data, visit [https://www.gpsworld.com/what-exactly-is-gps-nmea-data/](https://www.gpsworld.com/what-exactly-is-gps-nmea-data/).

 ```bash